The recruitment and selection process involves the following steps:

 Equal employment opportunity (EEO) means the absence of discrimination or less favourable treatment in employment based on attributes such as a person’s sex, age, race, disability, etc.

-North Coast Primary Health Network (NCPHN) is committed to a policy of equal employment opportunity which undertakes to:
+Healthy North Coast is committed to a policy of equal employment opportunity which undertakes to:

 Create an environment where workers are able to work effectively, without fear of discrimination